Track mileage automatically

 VAT mileage calculator

-To calculate the VAT amount you can claim for the mileage allowance you have paid out, find the HMRC Advisory Fuel Rate for the relevant vehicle.
-Then, simply adjust the slider in the mileage VAT calculator and enter the amount of miles you have reimbursed.
+To calculate the VAT amount you can claim, add the relevant fuel rate in the slider and enter the miles you have reimbursed.

 Mileage tracking made easy